What Choices Do I Have with My Durable Power of Attorney?

 I have seen some attorneys prepare two separate powers of attorney naming different agents rather than name two agents on the same document.
 This makes me uncomfortable since anyone dealing with either agent may not know that the other document exists and it may discourage communication between the agents.

 A final argument for executing a current, rather than a springing, power of attorney is that it may be needed when the principal is competent, but unavailable.
 For instance, a financial or legal matter may come up while you are vacationing in Europe.
-It could be important that the attorney-in-fact can step in and act while you are out of the country.
+It could be important that your attorney-in-fact be able to step in and act while you are out of the country.

-Often, powers of attorney authorize the agent to make gifts on the principal’s behalf, even though strictly speaking that may not be in her best interest — isn’t it always better to have more money than less?
+Often, powers of attorney authorize the agent to make gifts on the principal’s behalf, even though strictly speaking that may not be in the principal’s best interest — isn’t it always better to have more money than less?
 But it may well be what you would want to do if you were competent to act on your own — to support children and grandchildren or to take steps to reduce taxes or qualify for public benefits.
-Often, power of attorney forms limit these gifts to the annual gift tax exclusion — currently, $14,000 per individual per year — which with the recent evisceration of federal gift and estate taxes is meaningless for all but the 1 percenters, since you have to give away $5.49 million (in 2017) to be subject to any gift taxes.
+Often, power of attorney forms limit these gifts to the annual gift tax exclusion — currently, $15,000 per individual per year — which with the recent evisceration of federal gift and estate taxes is meaningless for all but the 0.1 percenters, since you have to give away $11.2 million (in 2018) to be subject to any gift taxes.
 So, there’s no tax reason to have this limitation.

 Similar to the power to make gifts, it can be important to authorize the attorney-in-fact to make, amend and fund trusts on your behalf.
 Power of attorney forms often permit the funding of preexisting trusts but not their modification or the creation of new trusts.
 These additional powers can be extremely important in the context of long-term care, asset protection or special needs planning for spouses, children and grandchildren of the principal.